RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 ## Iran isn't enough

 June 19, 2025 as I write this, people talk about Iran being a broken and bad nation with bad leaders.
 What exactly to USA people think it is like living under a fiction Quran and Mohammad stories from year 640 is like?
-When a government of people supressed women and then everyone in the socity plays along with the fiction Quran storyelling of Mohamamd.
+When a government of people suppressed women and then everyone in the society plays along with the fiction Quran poetic storytelling of Mohammad.
 That is now what the USA is doing in year 2025, people are so engaged in living under the fiction storytelling and insulting the Jewish / Israel - and chanting "Death to America" (that being the MAGA like group) - and then insulting the Muslims / Islamic faith by the other groups in the society.
 It's a total network of out-group hate.
-It is group of humans hating on other gorups of humans and never able to actually adopt a society based on authentic science reality and compassion for all pepole, because people are perpetually *reacting* to the gorups they hate.
+It is group of humans hating on other groups of humans and never able to actually adopt a society based on authentic science reality and compassion for all people, because people are perpetually *reacting* to the groups they hate.
 It is a hate-based insult and mocking society dragging down everyone over fiction news (Quran prayers / clergy lessons) and bullshit.

 Iran isn't enough for Americans to "wake up" to what is going on in USA.
-Every person in their own media consumption channels mocking and insulting the *other people* in thier media consumption channels.
+Every person in their own media consumption channels mocking and insulting the *other people* in their media consumption channels.
 Bullshit media vs. Bullshit media, every flavor of insult and mocking possible.
 Commercialized and profitable media of insult the other Americans.
 Feedback loop upon feeback loop, sports team upon sports team, all having in common insulting / name-calling stimulation.

 &nbsp;